Diane Hendricks Is the Richest Self-Made Woman — How Did She Do It?

 According to Forbes, a self-made woman didn't come from inherited wealth.
-Here’s Hendricks’ net worth, plus how she made her fortune before and after her husband’s early death.
+Get the scoop on Hendricks’ net worth, plus how she made her fortune before and after her husband’s early death.

-Forbes names Diane Hendricks the richest self-made woman yet again.
+How many times was Diane Hendricks named the richest self-made woman by 'Forbes'?

-In its latest iteration of America’s Richest Self-Made Women list, Forbes has put Henricks at the top for the fifth year running.
-In 2022, Hendricks finds company in other major players, including Reese Witherspoon, who sold her production company Hello Sunshine to a Blackstone-backed group last year.
+In its 2022 iteration of America’s Richest Self-Made Women list, Forbes has put Henricks at the top for the fifth year running.
+During that same year, Hendricks found company in other major players, including Reese Witherspoon, who sold her production company Hello Sunshine to a Blackstone-backed group last year.

 Hendricks founded roofing and building materials company ABC Supply in 1982 with her late husband.
 She continues to reside in Wisconsin, her home state.